The Note (The Studio): Plot

 Matt, Sal, Quinn, and Maya watch a preview screening of Ron Howard's new film Alphabet City, which stars Anthony Mackie and Dave Franco.
 They love the first 2 hours of the film but are left bored with the final 45 minutes of the film, which takes place solely at a motel.
-Maya tells Matt that he needs to get Howard to cut the final sequence, although Matt is reluctant, given Howard's status as the nicest celebrity on Hollywood.
+Maya tells Matt that he needs to get Howard to cut the final sequence, although Matt is reluctant, given Howard's status as the nicest celebrity in Hollywood.

 When Howard visits the offices, Matt struggles to tell him about cutting the film, so he simply congratulates him.
 Patty informs Matt that the final sequence is important for Howard, as it is a tribute to his cousin who died young.
 Desperate, Matt gets Sal to pretend to have a dead cousin to give the feedback to Howard.
 He explains to his team that in 2001, he watched a preview of A Beautiful Mind and suggested revealing the lead character's schizophrenia at the very beginning.
 Howard hated the idea and insulted him in front of everyone, contrasting his image, but now seems to be unaware that Matt is the person who suggested it.

-Sal reluctantly goes with the lie, but backs off from asking for the cut when Howard tearfully explains his tribute.
+Sal reluctantly goes with the lie but backs off from asking for the cut when Howard tearfully explains his tribute.
 Mackie realizes that they dislike the final sequence, and while he also shares the feeling, he cannot bring himself to tell Howard.
 After movie theaters threaten to cut the film's amount of screenings due to its length, Matt is forced to give Howard the note in the marketing meeting.
 As he struggles to tell him, Howard reveals that he knows Matt was the person who made the suggestion for A Beautiful Mind and humiliates him again in front of everyone in the office.
-Angry, Matt finally criticizes the film's motel sequence, causing Howard to turn aggressive.
+Matt snaps and openly belittles Howard for wasting the studio's money, and they nearly get in a fight.
 Later, Matt gets a call from Howard, who apologizes for his behavior, as he felt that Matt was right about his comment.
 Howard agrees to cut the motel sequence, but warns Matt that he will destroy his career if he ever crosses him again.